foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

 ```
 Taken from [HuggingFace docs](https://huggingface.co/docs/trl/en/sft_trainer#dataset-format-support)

-As our library is a wrapper on top of HF we cannot direclty allow users to pass a custom formatting function and
+As our library is a wrapper on top of HF we cannot directly allow users to pass a custom formatting function and
 our `data_handler` design can also support formatting dataset in a similar way to `formatting function` where users specify just name of the handler and we apply formatting on our end.
 The design for `data_handler` that we have is a superset of this feature which is more flexible and can support many more use cases.

 ## Consequences

 ### Arguments Required
 In this design, apart from the `data_config` spec users will also need to pass the `--response_template` argument.
 This is because the `DataCollator` functionality of this library is not being touched by our design.

-Also users need to specify `--dataset_text_field` which is infered from the `DataArguments` for now to ensure the simple interface remains same.
+Also users who process JSON dataset via our interface need to specify `--dataset_text_field` which is inferred from the `DataArguments` for now and not passed inside the data_config to ensure the simple interface remains same.

 We also plan to add a new argument to `tuning.config.configs.DataArguments` which takes in the `data_config` file as input. like,
 ```